Andonome/core/README.md

 # Getting the Book

-Download it from the [link][core download], then take it to your local, friendly, print-shop.
+Download it from the [link][core], then take it to your local, friendly, print-shop.
 Everything in the book has been optimized for reading on paper, and reading two-columns of blinding-white PDF on a monitor will only give you a headache.

 ## Compiling the Book Yourself